EFWob/RetroRadio/README.md

 There are also some enhancements which are not necessarily associated with the extended input capabilities.
 Those are found in the section Generic enhancements below.

+## Generic conciderations for migration

+If you have the ESP32 radio installed and preferences set up, so it is up and running, the RetroRadio software should run out of the box with a few things to notice:

+-

+- This version needs more NVS-entries.
+If you are using already much space in NVS (namely if you have a lot of presets defined) you might need to increase the size of the NVS-partition.
+- You can use the command _test_ to check if there are still entries in NVS available.
+If the number of free entries is close to zero, or you see something like *nvssetstr failed!* in Serial output, or if entries have vanished from your preference settings, you are probably out of NVS-space.

 ## Storing values into RAM (or NVS)
 In the original version, _key_-_value_-pairs are stored into NVS.
 There is now a way to store such pairs into RAM as well.
 So from now on, if the text references to _key_ or _value_ associated to _key_, keep in midn that the actual storage